Municipal Courts

 The amount of fine the court assesses is determined only by the facts and circumstances of the case.
 Mitigating circumstances may lower the fine, even if you are guilty.
 On the other hand, aggravating circumstances may increase the fine.
 The maximum fine for:

-• Municipal court penal violations is $500
+• Municipal court penal violations are $500

-• Certain city ordinance violations is $2,000
+• Certain city ordinance violations are $2,000

 • Other city ordinance violations is $500

 In addition to a fine, court costs mandated by state law will be charged.
 The costs are different depending on the offense.
-You need to check with the court for the amount that will be assessed to the violation for which you are charged.
+You need to check with the court for the amount that will be assessed for the violation for which you are charged.

 • If you request a trial, you may have to also pay the costs of overtime paid to a peace officer spent testifying in the trial